Hello fellow travelers,

 - Pick an airline that's different from the one you are actually flying with.

-- Itinerary numbers are unique. (but of course are not registered in Expedia)
+- Itinerary numbers are unique. (but of course are not registered with a booking agent)

 - Flight information is real (real airlines, prices, flight numbers, duration, stops, etc…)

 - It does not create a PNR.
-(Afaik, Expedia does not create a PNR right away either for flights that are weeks away)
+(Afaik, most booking agents don't not create a PNR right away either for flights that are weeks away)

 - I've never been asked a proof of onward travel by immigration (YMMV), but always by airlines.